India clamps down on unregistered taxis after Uber rape claim

 Uber was valued at $40 billion last week after its latest funding round ahead of an expected initial public offering.
 In India, Uber's second-largest market after the United States by number of cities covered, the company has been operating in 11 cities.

-India's central bank had earlier rapped Uber for violating the country's credit card payment system by using a so-called one-step authorization process while the regulator requires a two-step procedure.
+The Reserve Bank of India had earlier rapped Uber for violating the country's credit card payment system by using a so-called one-step authorisation process while the regulator requires a two-step procedure.
 Uber later complied, calling the requirement "unnecessary and burdensome".

 UBER STILL ON